The answer is... probably!

-Even if your data does not meet the threshold for copyright there is no harm in applying a Creative Commons licence.
-It lets others know how you would like to be attributed and applies a limitation of liability and warranty clause to the data (Source: ANDS Guide: Copyright, data and licensing)
+Even if your data does not meet the threshold for copyright there is no harm in applying a Creative Commons licence when publishing the data.
+It lets others know how you would like to be attributed and applies a limitation of liability and warranty clause to the data.

-A licence makes the terms and conditions regarding the re-use of your data explicit and ensures your data is attributed to you correctly.
+Applying a licence makes the terms and conditions regarding the re-use of your data explicit, and ensures your data is attributed to you correctly.

 In Australia, having no licence is regarded in the same way as "all rights reserved" under the Copyright Act.
-This means other people have to contact you for permission to do anything with the data.
-This restricts the future impact of your data by making it difficult (often impossible) to re-use it or integrate it with other datasets.
+This means other people would have to contact you for permission to do anything with the data.
+This restricts the future impact of your data by making it difficult (and often impossible) to re-use it or integrate it with other datasets.

 The six licences are listed on this page.
 You can also access view the human-readable licence deeds from the links below:

-These are International 4.0 licences.
+The current generation of Creative Commons licences are International 4.0 licences.
 Creative Commons recommends you take advantage of the improvements in the 4.0 suite unless there are particular considerations that would require a ported (e.g. Australian) licence.
 The Australian Creative Commons licence chooser redirects to the international site.
-Older, ported licences can be selected using the drop-downs in the Tropical Data Hub but this is not usually required.
+Older, ported licences can be selected using the drop-downs in in Data Publication section of Research Data JCU (but this is not usually required).

-Offering your data under a CC licence does not mean you are giving up your copyright.
-You are allowing users to make use of your work in various ways, but only on certain conditions.
-The core conditions are outlined in the following table and can be combined to produce the six CC licences:
+Rather, you are allowing users to make use of your work in various ways, but only on certain conditions.
+The core conditions are outlined in the following table; these core conditions can be combined to produce the six CC licences: